- 1Spain: An attractive country for investment

 Accordingly, the tax authorities of OECD countries (including Spain) are advocating the development of bilateral or multilateral systems for advance pricing agreements, applying the OECD transfer pricing guidelines to e-commerce.
 Noteworthy in this regard is the creation of an EU Joint Transfer Pricing Forum in which, among other matters, non-legislative measures are being proposed to enable a uniform application of the OECD guidelines across the EU.

-In BEPS, Actions 8 to 10 of the BEPS Action Plan have the ultimate aim of ensuring that the results of transfer pricing are in line with the creation of value.
-The implementation of the BEPS Action plan measures has been reflected in the OECD Guidelines on transfer pricing for multinational enterprises and tax administrations, published in July 2017.
+Following the initial proposal in relation to Actions 8 to 10 of the BEPS Action Plan, which are ultimately aimed at ensuring that the results of transfer pricing are in line with the creation of value, the implementation of these measures was initially addressed in July 2017 by the OECD Guidelines on transfer pricing for multinational enterprises and tax administrations, which have recently (in January 2022) been updated.

 3.2.4 Application of the place-of-effective-management rule